Harbaugh, Frost and the joy (and pain) of coaching your alma mater

 So it goes for Harbaugh, who started for 2½ seasons at Michigan and led the Wolverines to a share of the 1986 Big Ten title and a Fiesta Bowl win against Nebraska the season prior.

 Like Frost, his ties to the program run deep.
-Harbaugh's father Jack coached at Michigan from 1973 to '79.
+Harbaugh's father, Jack, coached at Michigan from 1973 to '79.
 Jim began high school in Ann Arbor.
 And of course, like Frost, Harbaugh, 54, emulated his college coach, Bo Schembechler.

 "It's been a great thrill," Harbaugh said this week of coaching at Michigan, "one of the great thrills of my life to be here.
 Love it.
 I love coaching.
 I love football.
 I love coaching at my alma mater.
 [It's] been wonderful."